tzelalouzeir/cs2_to_csv/README.md

 ## Usage

 1. **Activate the Extension**: Click the extension icon and click "Activate".
-2. **Select Items**: Go to your Steam inventory and click on items twice to record them.
+2. **Select Items**: Go to your Steam CS2 inventory and `double-click` on items/skins to record them.
+Use `Ctrl + Double-click` to remove items from the selection.
 3. **Download CSV**: Click the extension icon and click "Download CSV".
 4. **Reset Selection**: Click "Reset" to clear your selection.
 5.